Adnan705/-Early-Detection-of-Diabetes/README.md

 ## Contributing

 This project is for educational purposes and demonstrates a basic EDA approach.
 Feel free to fork the repository and experiment with different techniques or extend the analysis.
-## 🤝 Contributing

-This project is for educational purposes and demonstrates a basic EDA approach.
-Feel free to fork the repository and experiment with different techniques or extend the analysis.